In this article, we list the essential day trips from Paris that you can add to your itinerary.

 To start your day trip from Paris to Versailles, the easiest route is to take the RER C train to the Versailles-Château-Rive-Gauche station.
 When you get to the RER C train station, the journey is about 40 minutes from the center of Paris.

-You won’t typically get the Amiens as an answer if you ask around for recommendations on the best day trips from Paris.
+You won’t typically get the Amiens as an answer if you ask for recommendations on day trip from Paris.
 The quaint French city is relatively under the radar when it comes to tourism – but it is a lovely city that is not too far from Paris.
 Amiens is only an hour and a half train ride north of Paris, at the heart of France’s Picardy region.

 Besides the Amiens Cathedral, you can walk around Amiens and enjoy the quaint streets and neighborhoods the city has to offer.
 It’s one of the best trips from Paris because you visit a historic site while also discovering a brand new area in France you probably have never heard of before.
 Amiens earned the nickname “Venice of the north” because of the little canals that make up the town.
 You’ll see more of Amiens living up to this nickname when you see the charming restaurants that line up their famous river, Saint-Leu.